walkersw/AHF/README.txt

 This is a C++ implementation of the Array Based Half-Facet (AHF) data structure for unstructured simplicial meshes.
 The base class is implemented for *any* dimension through C++ templating.

-Source code can be found at:   GitHub.
+Source code can be found at:   http://github.com/walkersw/AHF

 USAGE
 ========================================================================